tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 081.md

 - [[Silas]] draws two cards, one has a horrific face on it.
 	- [[Silas]] is subtracting 1d4 from any saving throw he makes.
 	- For the next 9 days, [[Silas]] has resistance to radiant damage.
+- We do more preparation for a fight than we ever have.
 -